Maternity Group Homes Fact Sheet

 Transitional living plan

-- Transition plan from supervised participation to independent living or another appropriate living arrangement
+- Help moving from supervised participation to independent living or another appropriate living arrangement

 - Money management, budgeting, consumer education, use of credit

 - Job attainment skills

 - Individual or group counseling and parent/child counseling

 - Referral to social and health care services,

 - Leisure activities, aftercare, and, as appropriate, child care, and child nutrition